Miranda Sings: Other activities

 In 2009, Ballinger released a Christmas EP entitled "Christmas With Miranda Sings".
 In 2010, she appeared as Miranda at the Nightlife Awards, and Miranda was a presenter at the CYT Directors' Choice Awards in La Mesa, California.
 Later that year, at the Rose Center Theater, Miranda co-hosted a benefit concert, "Broadway Memories" (which included giving Sutton Foster a "voice lesson"), for the Alzheimer's Association and the Capistrano Center for the Performing Arts.
 The same year, Miranda appeared in an episode of the web series Apartment Red.
 From 2010 to 2012, Ballinger posted videos to another YouTube channel, Mirandavlogz, where Miranda vlogged, gave mock-tutorials, offered ridiculous opinions and participated in internet challenges like the cinnamon challenge.
 Miranda is heard in character on two tracks of the 2011 album Self Taught, Still Learning, by Chris Passey.
 The character also appeared in a 2012 comedy film, Varla Jean and the Mushroomheads.

 Miranda Sings appeared in a Season 3 episode of the Nickelodeon television show Victorious, a one-hour special titled "Tori Goes Platinum", first broadcast on May 19, 2012.
-In the episode, Miranda is one of the auditioners for an awards show, singing "Freak the Freak Out".Miranda Sings on Victorious, The Slap, May 18, 2012; and "Miranda Sings on 'Tori Goes Platinum'", May 2012, accessed June 12, 2014 Also in 2012, she "interviewed" Nickelodeon star Jennette McCurdy and gave a "master class" at the Boston Children's Theatre.Shanahan, Mark and Meredith Goldstein.
-"Woman behind Miranda Sings a real character", The Boston Globe, July 11, 2012 The character appeared in episode 6 of Dr. Fubalous, a 2012 web series.
+In the episode, Miranda is one of the auditioners for an awards show, singing "Freak the Freak Out".
+Also in 2012, she "interviewed" Nickelodeon star Jennette McCurdy and gave a "master class" at the Boston Children's Theatre.
+The character appeared in episode 6 of Dr. Fubalous, a 2012 web series.
 Later in 2012 Miranda vlogged that she was running for President of the US to offer an alternative to the candidates nominated by the major parties and offered a brief analysis of the presidential race.
 In another vlog, she laid out her campaign platform.
 She appeared in the first episode of Dance Chat in 2013, an Australian web show, and gave a free performance at the Community College of Rhode Island for the Charles Sullivan Fund for the Arts and Humanities.
-Miranda's commercial video collaborations include a 2014 back-to-school video for Old Navy, her 2016 video, "Sexy Buttery Love Song", for Jack in the Box restaurants and a 2018 Dunkin Donuts promotion.
+Miranda's commercial video collaborations include a 2014 back-to-school video for Old Navy, her 2016 video, "Sexy Buttery Love Song", for Jack in the Box restaurants and a 2018 Dunkin' Donuts promotion.